 Ruth says, “A designer and wedding planner is your best friend.
 During the planning process, it can generally be overwhelming for anyone but I would suggest you let your team of experts know in advance about the difficulties you may have on the day due to your condition.
 And then they can help tailor it for you.
 For example, noisy colour schemes can be a real trigger for people with autism and a designer can formulate a colour palette that’s perfect for you and your partner so it’s not too busy but elegant.
 Your wedding planner can advise you on the schedule of the day so you know exactly what is happening next to relieve any anxiety you may have, make sure noise levels are kept to a minimum and create a safe space/room for you to calm down in if you feel a surge of anxiety occurring.”

 “If you are on the spectrum yourself, your wedding day may be a very daunting idea to you.
 The fact that you will be the centre of attention, having more people around you than you may prefer, can be overwhelming.
-I would suggest keeping your guest list numbers smallish if possible.
+I would suggest keeping your guest list numbers small if possible.
 Invite guests who you know, faces you feel safe and comfortable with.
 Your wedding day is supposed to be one of your treasured memories so you need to feel happy and safe.
 It may also be a good idea to speak to your videographer and photographer about shooting your wedding discreetly.
 They are usually quite good at this but the posed wedding photos may be unsettling for you, so you can always opt for wedding breakfast photos instead.”

 Heidi says, “Very simply put.
 This is YOUR wedding.
 Do it YOUR way.
 Set that expectation with friends and family from the beginning and don’t feel like you have to conform.
-You don’t have to have the first dance and no-one has to give speeches if they don’t want to, you don’t even have to wear a white frock or a suit.
+You don’t have to have the first dance and no one has to give speeches if they don’t want to, you don’t even have to wear a white frock or a suit.
 You’re autistic – embrace that.
 Let your wedding be a reflection of you and your partner and start your married life as you mean to go – proudly and magnificently autistic.
-And finally… the very best thing you can do to be a good ally to autistic people is to commit yourself to learn from actually autistic people.
+And finally… the very best thing you can do to be a good ally to autistic people is to commit yourself to learn from autistic people.
 One of my favourite places to do that is at Neuroclastic.”

 IF YOU HAVE AUTISTIC WEDDING GUESTS OR WANT TO SHARE THIS ADVICE, PLEASE PIN THIS TO YOUR WEDDING PINTEREST BOARD